Kushalbanik262/SmartHomeKushal/README.md

 Total system overview------

 ![IMG_20201219_012312](https://user-images.githubusercontent.com/59107993/102655885-0aaf6280-4199-11eb-8800-92832c8b9e9f.jpg)

-The circuit is very straight forward where i have manupulated pins in sequencial manner.The pic of circuit diagram---
+The circuit is very straight forward where i have manupulated pins in sequencial manner.Digital pins are mapped for digital sensors or digital outputs and only the adc pin is used for LDR.The pic of circuit diagram---

 ![Circuit Diagram](https://user-images.githubusercontent.com/59107993/102721616-e03ce100-4321-11eb-86da-4b8483fd8c0c.png)

-The pin details are in pin_Diagram file.
+The pin details are in pin_Diagram.xlsx file.

 Esp8266 is used here as main wifi module.It's peripherals are connected with other hardwares that are mentioned above.
 The Intrigations that the IOT device is doing